Vanessa Villante: Reception

 When asked by Jason Herbison of Inside Soap which new character viewers should be looking out for, Jasek chose Vanessa, saying she would take Erinsborough by storm.
 TV Week's soap critic Andrew Mercado branded Vanessa a "sexy chef", while Cameron Adams of the Herald Sun called her "a stone-cold fox".
 A writer for Channel 5 proclaimed that she was a "fiery newcomer".
 A Huddersfield Daily Examiner reporter stated Vanessa had proved to be "the bane of Lucas' existence".
 While a Daily Record soap opera columnist observed that she had "certainly made an impact since turning up in Erinsborough."
 When asked how fans have reacted to Vanessa, Sumarwata revealed "I guess it is still early days, however I gather from Neighbours' digital department - who look after the website and social media - fans are really liking her, which is great considering she arrived with no back-story."
 A writer from TV Magazine said that Vanessa and Lucas lead "complicated lives" and that their situation is "all a bit of a mess".
 The writer added that their "bizarre relationship" became more complex when Vanessa pretended to be Lucas' sister in one storyline.

 Brygel and Miller from TV Week called Rhys and Vanessa "Ramsay Street's hottest couple".
 Kerry Barrett from All About Soap revealed that the magazine's writing team loved Vanessa and thought she might be magical.
 Barrett explained "How lovely is Neighbours' cupcake queen Vanessa Vilante[sic]?
 Here at All About Soap, we love the feisty mum-to-be – and we've got a little theory about her.
 Crazy as it sounds we think there's something a bit magical about voluptuous Van.
 She's sparkled her way into the hearts of the Ramsay Street residents, spreading happiness and sugary treats wherever she goes – and she's changed the lives of just about everyone she's met."
 Barrett went on to write that Vanessa had changed Lucas and Rhys for the better and wondered who would be next on her list.
 She added "Whatever she does, it's going to be magic!"
 The Herald Sun's Dianne Butler commented "And delicious cakes notwithstanding, is Vanessa a bit of a cow?."
 All About Soap's Carena Crawford opined that Vanessa and Lucas were a "mismatched pair" and she really did not think it was a good idea for them to get married.
+In 2015, a Herald Sun reporter included Vanessa's return in their "Neighbours' 30 most memorable moments" feature.